December 5, 2025

 CREATE TABLE t (s USTR);

-INSERT INTO t VALUES(‘Hello’);
+INSERT INTO t VALUES(Hello);

 As one can imagine, the global dictionary can become a bottleneck.
 Making these two primitives fast and scalable is crucial.

-The Fastest String is an Integer
+The Fastest String Is an Integer

 Even if those two core primitives are extremely fast, the primary source of efficiency for the ustr atom comes from avoiding the global dictionary as much as possible.
+In other words, to stay in the realm of 64bit integers as long as possible, and only touch strings when strictly necessary.

 The most direct example of this is the ustrEq function: